shevtsod/ENSE353/README.md

 Cloned LetsEncrypt Client (Certbot) to obtain a valid certificate for the server from the Let's Encrypt CA.

 ## Known Issues
-*   Modals do not open in some browsers (discovered on Microsoft Edge)
-*   Flexbox alignment breaks in older IE browsers
+*   Low framerate in transition between background colors on click.